 In The Performance of Becoming Human, he draws hemispheric connections between the US and Latin America, specifically border and immigration politics, economic disparity, political violence, and the disturbing rhetoric of capitalism and bureaucracies.
 For Borzutsky, to become human is to navigate these borders, including those of institutions, the realities of over- and under-development, and the economies of privatization, in which humans endure state-sanctioned and systemic abuses.
 Poet Urayoán Noel writes: “To read this book that is a country deposited not in your heart but in your mouth” is to confront becoming human as speech act, as language game, and to know the freedom and the terror of doing so.
 The painbeauty of Borzutzky’s virtuoso, multi-register flow (abject punchlines included) is also a counter-flow to the death drive of capital, sentences for a radical sentience.”
 Lake Michigan’s poems continue exploring the themes from Borzutzky’s Performance of Becoming Human, and while the influences in this book (Césaire, Vallejo, Neruda) are international, the focus is local as the book takes a hard look at neoliberal urbanism in the historic city of Chicago.
 Poet Craid Santos Perez reflects how throughout Lake Michigan, “we are compelled to radically critique our political realities and to inscribe our vulnerable bodies into public song.”

 Borzutzky’s writing has been translated into Spanish, French, Bulgarian, and Turkish and has been anthologized in numerous publications.
 His honors include grants from the PEN American Center and the National Endowment for the Arts.

 Winner of the 2016 National Book Award for Poetry for his collection The Performance of Becoming Human, Daniel Borzutzky is a Chilean-American writer and translator living in Chicago.
-His other poetry books are In the Murmurs of the Rotten Carcass Economy, The Book of Interfering Bodies, The Ecstasy of Capitulation, and the chapbook Failure in the Imagination.
-Lake Michigan is forthcoming from University of Pittsburgh Press in 2018.
+His other poetry books are Lake Michigan, In the Murmurs of the Rotten Carcass Economy, The Book of Interfering Bodies, The Ecstasy of Capitulation, and the chapbook Failure in the Imagination.
 He has published one collection of fiction, Arbitrary Tales.
 His books of translation include Song for his Disappeared Love by Raul Zurita and Port Trakl by Jaime Luis Huenun.